MOON — Tra Terra e Spazio

 The sky, live

-Themed evenings with the Union of Amateur Astronomers: open late, with sky-gazing through the telescopes from the terrace.
+The themed evenings of MOON Jesolo with the Union of Amateur Astronomers: open late, with sky-gazing through the telescopes from the terrace.

 Frequently asked questions